 When purchasing your studio monitors takes some time to assess the tuning options.
 These extra features can turn an average studio monitor into an exceptional one.

 While innovative and a great studio monitor the KRK Rokit 5 G4 is not the only option.
-Check out some other choices below or go to our full guide covering the best studio monitor speakers.
+Check out some other choices below.

 Edifier R1280DB Review